 This time I got to peruse my buddy Jennifer’s blog at Take Two Tapas.
 Have you visited her blog yet?
 There she specializes in small bites and cocktails.
 Fun finger food with loads of flavor.

-It’s alway so much fun going through the blog and deciding which recipe to share with you and always so hard to do!
+It’s always so much fun going through the blog and deciding which recipe to share with you and so hard to do!

 This is the recipe I’ve made again and again!

 Goes without saying it’s great on BBQ, right?
 Chicken, pork, shrimp – YUM!!!
 BUT it’s equally good on fries or as a salad dressing!
 I especially love it on chicken tortilla salad.

 Let me tell you, this recipe is brilliant and Jennifer gets all the credit!
 It’s tangy, sweet and creamy and perfect accompaniment to your next meal!

 So let’s jump into this recipe, here’s what you’re going to need!

 - mayonnaise – Greek Yogurt would be a lower fat option and add great tang.

 - apple cider vinegar – white vinegar would also be great

 - mustard – I used yellow but Dijon or spicy brown mustard would be delicious as well.